Less Than Full Time

 - Improper course level placement: Minimum enrollment of 6 credit hours or half the clock hours is required for a full course of study.

-3. Medical Reason(s): International students may be authorized to drop or withdraw from classes in the case of experiencing unforeseen illness or a medical condition.
+International students may be authorized to drop or withdraw from classes in the case of experiencing unforeseen illness or a medical condition.
 A reduction in courses due to medical reasons must be authorized for each term in question and not to exceed 12 months.
-To prove illness or medical reason(s), student must attach a detailed letter to the LTFT form regarding the medical condition(s) from a doctor or clinical psychologist licensed to practice in the U.S.
+To prove illness or medical reason(s), students must attach a detailed letter to the LTFT form regarding the medical condition(s) from a doctor or clinical psychologist licensed to practice in the U.S.

 Note: ISSS is not responsible for reaching out to the medical provider in order to obtain the required medical documents.
 Students must submit all required medical documents to ISSS in order to be eligible for further review and authorization of LTFT.